TylerBischoff/HVAC/writeup_report.md

 The code integrates with the physical build when it uses a different setting depending on the temperature inside of the build.

 ## Output Video
-You can find video of the automated HVAC system at this [YouTube link](youtube.com/watch?v=o7CekxN9O8s)
+You can find video of the automated HVAC system at this Youtube link.(youtube.com/watch?v=o7CekxN9O8s)

 _Edited by: Randy Parker, Dalton Lucas, Devin Reed,Jamon Brooks_